StudieverenigingSTORM/StoKa-TV/docs/README.md

 (Will replace [STORMTV](https://github.com/StudieverenigingSTORM/STORMTV))

 ## General
-This document contains general documentation, such as diagrams, about this project.
+This section contains general documentation, such as diagrams, about this project.

 ### System overview
 Concept for the deployment of the different components of the solution.
 (Different deployments may be possible)